Joel-glitch-alt/Azure_Projects_Development/jenkins.md

 User Interface: The master provides a web-based user interface for configuring Jenkins, creating and managing jobs, and viewing build results and logs.
 Plugin Management: It manages the installation and configuration of plugins, which extend Jenkins' functionality.
 Security Management: The master handles user authentication, authorization, and security settings.

+           AGENT
+In Jenkins, an Agent (also known as a Node or Slave) is a machine that is configured to execute jobs assigned by the Jenkins Master (Controller).
+Agents can run on different operating systems and can be physical machines, virtual machines, or containers.
+They help distribute the workload, allowing Jenkins to run multiple jobs in parallel and improving the overall performance and scalability of the CI/CD pipeline.